pascalpdx/brainsilo.org/content/membership/index.md

 ### Are There Any Other Fees?

-If you loose your RFID card, it will cost you $10 to replace it.
+If you lose your RFID card, it will cost you $10 to replace it.